MarkSherstan/Aero_Advanced_2019/README.md

 * Value must be either 6, 7, or 8 as 1-4 are used for standard controls and 5 is for switching flight modes.
 Channels higher than 8 are not supported and these must not be mapped to the transmitter.

-## Pairing Telemtry Radios
+## Telemtry Radios

+### Pairing the Radios
-Use Mission Planner or APM Planner 2.0 follow the guide [here](http://ardupilot.org/copter/docs/common-configuring-a-telemetry-radio-using-mission-planner.html) to pair the radios on a specific channel.
-The radios are currently configured on Net ID
+Use [Mission Planner](http://ardupilot.org/planner/docs/mission-planner-installation.html) and follow the guide [here](http://ardupilot.org/copter/docs/common-configuring-a-telemetry-radio-using-mission-planner.html) to pair the radios on a specific channel.
+The radios are currently configured on Net ID 17 (the deafult is 25)

+### LEDs
+green LED blinking - searching for another radios green LED solid - link is established with another radios red LED flashing - transmitting data red LED solid - in firmware update mode

+### Updating
+DO NOT COMPLETE --> ALREADY UPDATED.
+Only do if major gltich Ensure firmware is up to date on Telemetry Radios.
+Using QGroundControl go to, Vehicle set up --> Firmware --> and follow onscreen instructions.

 ## ARMING
 Down to the right on throttle otherwise servo 3 (throttle) wont do anything Compass must be calibrated with flight controller and not sperate.
-Disable internal
+Disable compass 2 (secondary interntal) due to interferance from electronics in the area.

+Go to safety to see arming checks and disable as required.

-How to disable GPS?
+How to disable GPS? --> need to test more

 ARMING_RUDDER --> No disable option but can change it here